-Grace was not better the next morning, but she was not presented many options that didn’t involve jeopardizing the rest of the group’s tour.
+Grace was not feeling better the next morning, but she was not presented many options to leave the tour.
 So, like the trooper she was, she left with us in the jerky, nauseating jeep.

 Our guide was constantly laughing at my intolerance to the weather.
 My excuse every time being “Soy de California.”